-Remark 12.2.4 (Categorical remark).
-The definitions of T^sK , $\operatorname{Sd}K$ and TK are all examples of "tensor products of functors", often written $K \otimes{\Delta} L$ for a contravariant functor K and a covariant functor L defined on L (which could be replaced by any other small category) but we shall not go into the general categorical framework.
+REMARK 11.2.4 (Categorical remark).
+The definitions of T^sK , SdK and TKare all examples of "tensor products of functors", often written $K \otimes{\Delta} L$ for a contravariant functor K and a covariant functor L defined on Δ (which could be replaced by any other small category) but we shall not go into the general categorical framework.
 However, as a specialization of a general categorical result about such categorical tensor products, there is an associativity isomorphism of simplicial sets where K is a simplicial set and L and M are cosimplicial simplicial sets.
-Inductively, this implies that where the equivalence relation is defined exactly as in Construction 12.2.3.
-This gives a good hold on these functors, since $Sd^n\Delta[-] = (\mathcal{K}^{(n)}\Delta[-])^s$ is just the classical iterated barycentric subdivision, regarded as a simplicial set.
+Inductively, this implies that where the equivalence relation is defined exactly as in Construction 11.2.3.
+This gives a good hold on these functors, since $Sd^n\Delta[-] = (\mathscr{K}^{(n)}\Delta[-])^s$ is just the classical iterated barycentric subdivision, regarded as a simplicial set.